 Directed by Josh Boone, produced by Simon Kinberg and Karen Rosenfelt.
 Twentieth Century Fox.
-Release date: April 13, 2018.
+Release date: Summer, 2018.

 Written and directed by highly acclaimed Norwegian Director Joachim Trier (Oslo, August 31 and Reprise) this film, his first in English, is an intimate family drama in which a father (Gabriel Byrne) and two sons, (Jesse Eisenberg and Devin Druid) are forced to confront the emotional wreckage left by the death of their journalist wife and mother (Isabella Huppert).
 Seen at Cannes, Toronto and winner of the Bronze Horse at the Stockholm film festival, the film also received four Amanda awards.

 Directed by Rebecca Thomas, produced by Working Title Films.

 Based on the best-selling novel by John Green, about two teens with cancer, Hazel Grace (Shailene Woodley) and Augustus Waters (Ansel Elgort) who meet in a Cancer Support Group and fall in Love.
 Directed by Josh Boone, written by Michael Weber and Scott Neustadter, and produced by Temple Hill Entertainment with Fox 2000.

 Written and directed by Charlie Kaufman.
 Goodman Hesselman (John Hawkes), the long-running host of a science show called "How and Why" is replaced by a younger, shinier version of himself.
 He moves on to a new studio run by Shane Mendelson (Michael Cera).
 When Goodman moves to a new town with his wife Yvonne (Sally Hawkins) and three identical sons, He begins to realize that things are not quite as they should be...